 What types of commercial insurance do you really need for your restaurant?
-Here's what you need to know about coverage areas, potential costs and the risks of going without insurance.

 You know that you need insurance for your restaurant – you’re just not sure what types of insurance to purchase or how much it might cost you.
 Before you spend money on policies you don't necessarily need, here's what you should know about your risks as a restaurant owner, and what kinds of insurance coverage will help you mitigate them.

 All business owners need general liability insurance, also known as trip and fall insurance.
 This policy covers you if someone is injured or has their property damaged on your premises, or by you or an employee through a work task.
 The risks of operating without general liability insurance are very high.
 No one can predict when someone might slip or trip at your restaurant.
 In many states, you can’t even open your business without general liability insurance.

 You also shouldn’t open your doors without property insurance.
 It covers you for damage to the property, your business furniture, inventory, business items like computers or display cabinets and other fixtures.
 General liability and property insurance are often sold in one bundle called a Business Owners’ Policy, which reduces the price of both policies.

 There are several more types of business insurance policies, but many restaurants don't require all of them to safely operate.
 It's important to review your business's specific risks to determine which policies you should purchase.
 Below are 10 types of business insurance worth considering for your restaurant:

 1. Product liability insurance covers you for any lawsuits or medical issues caused by the items that you sell.
 In the restaurant industry, this type of insurance is mainly used to protect a business if a customer gets food poisoning.